immersed-web/inclubit-360/README.md

 There are some shell scripts provided to help with seting up the environment for running the backend:
 * `setup-docker.sh` - This script will attempt to download and install docker as well as docker-compose.
 It will try to enable docker as a daemon that starts automatically on boot.
 It will also create a folder called docker-persistence, for mounting volumes of the docker-containers.
 The volumes are used to store persistent data between building/tearing down the docker containers.
 * `setup-node.sh` - This script will download and install nodejs.
 Nodejs is required to run the signaling server.
 It's also required to build the frontend website from sourcecode.
-* `prepare-spa-build.sh` - This script will build the inclubit 360 frontend website and copy the result to the caddy folder to be used by Caddy.
+* `prepare-spa-build.sh` - This script will build the inclubit 360 frontend website and copy the result to the caddy folder to be used by the Caddy docker container.
 This script requires nodejs to be installed.

 #### Ports